TzurSoffer/LiveDebugger/README.md

 *   Multi-line input with auto-indentation

-*   Clickable history of previous commands
+*   History of previous commands

 * **Integrated Help Panel** for quick access to Python object documentation